Cy-Fi/EVA_MIlab_Hackathon/README.md

 - Kick-off meeting: Monday 10.2.2025 10h00
 - Final team presentations and Q&A: Wednesday, 12.02.2025, 16:30-18:00.

 Presentation format:  20 minutes per team, plus 10 minutes Q&A).
 All team members are expected to present.
 The presentation should contain: Methodology, Results, Code Overview, & brief demo.
 Part of the demo can be presented during the Q&A section.
+How did we organize us?
+How did we test?
+Performance metrics chosen?
+Challenges and (potential) solutions?
+Demo of the agent (video), highlight specific behaviour that were interesting.
+Goal: Have an idea why the agent performs the way it does and why some methods perform better.

+## Notes
+- The approach is one of the goals: These X methods seem to work well.
+- Perform a structured testing of these approaches, how to split the workload?, How to choose hyperparams because we can not test all combinations.